BrunoSPerron/AsciiEngineTS/docs/input/MouseManager.md

 - `MouseHoverEnd` is emitted into the outgoing context for any currently hovered cell
 - When the context is later popped, `MouseHoverStart` is re-emitted into the restored context

-This means mouse listeners attached to `root` go silent while a menu context is active, and resume automatically when the menu closes — matching the behaviour of `ActionManager`.
+This means mouse listeners attached to `root` go silent while a menu context is active, and resume automatically when the menu closes.

 See [[input/ContextManager]] for how contexts work.